AstraZeneca-NGS/VarDictJava/Readme.md

 - `-X INT`
     Extension of bp to look for mismatches after insersion or deletion.
 Default to 3 bp, or only calls when they're within 3 bp.
 - `-P number`
     The read position filter.
-If the mean variants position is less that specified, it's considered false positive.
+If the mean variants position is less that specified, it is considered false positive.
 Default: 5
 - `-Z double`
-    For downsampling fraction.  e.g. `0.7` means roughly `70%` downsampling.
+    For downsampling fraction,  e.g. `0.7` means roughly `70%` downsampling.
 Default: No downsampling.
 Use with caution.
 The downsampling will be random and non-reproducible.
 - `-o Qratio`
     The `Qratio` of `(good_quality_reads)/(bad_quality_reads+0.5)`.
 The quality is defined by `-q` option.
 Default: `1.5`
 - `-O MapQ`
     The reads should have at least mean `MapQ` to be considered a valid variant.
 Default: no filtering
 - `-V freq`
-    The lowest frequency in normal sample allowed for a putative somatic mutations.
-Default to `0.05`
+    The lowest frequency in a normal sample allowed for a putative somatic mutations.
+Defaults to `0.05`
 - `-I INT`
     The indel size.
 Default: 120bp
 - `-th threads`
     Threads count.
-If omitted, number of threads is equal to number of processor cores.
+If omitted, the number of threads equals to number of processor cores.

 ##Output columns

 1. Sample - sample name
-2. Gene - gene name from BED file
+2. Gene - gene name from a BED file
 3. Chr - chromosome name
 4. Start - start position of the variation
 5. End - end position of the variation